- Digital Marketing

 It is also possible that they feel attracted to and switch to a competitor's product or service.
 Furthermore, if satisfaction with the product or service decreases, the tendency to look for other options during the next purchase increases, raising the likelihood of transitioning to a dormant state.

-Changes in company initiatives or products can also be factors that cause customers to become dormant.
-For example, if the quality or specifications of a product are changed and it becomes different from before, it may no longer meet the customer's needs.
+Changes in a company's initiatives or products can also be a factor in customers becoming dormant.
+For example, if product quality or specifications are changed and become different from before, they may no longer meet the customer's needs.

 Additionally, if the quality of support or after-sales service declines, it may cause the customer to lose trust and diminish their desire to repurchase.
-Such changes or deficiencies in company initiatives are major factors that lead customers to switch to other competitors or products.
+Such deficiencies in corporate changes or initiatives are major factors that lead customers to switch to other competitors or products.

 A problem that arises when attempting data analysis is the duplication of customer data.
-Data cleansing and matching require complex rule settings and are tasks prone to failure.
+Cleansing and merging customer data requires complex rule settings and is a task prone to failure.
 Customer data is the key to a business that produces results with minimal effort.
 It is important to resolve data deficiencies by requesting assistance from data experts.

 Recommended Articles:

-Explaining Data Matching in 5 Levels!
+Explaining Data Merging in 5 Levels!
 How to Eliminate Data Duplication in SFA, CRM, and More?

-Once you have identified dormant customers, categorize them in more detail.
+Once you have identified dormant customers, perform a more detailed classification.
 Even if they are all called dormant customers, their situations and states vary.

 Confirm the following information as much as possible through data analysis:

-The categorization of dormant customers leads to the content of personalization and direct approaches, which are the subsequent points.
+The classification of dormant customers leads to the content of personalization and direct approaches in subsequent points.
 For example, if a customer feels that the reason for dormancy is that the quality of support or after-sales service has declined, simply providing an offer may not lead to revitalization.

 Recommended Articles: